 If your courses (subjects) overlap, you may ask for a group change.

-2. Which subjects can you choose?
 Students may choose any of the subjects offered in our faculty.
 You are advised to contact your coordinator at your home university for orientation or a suitable study plan.
-In the web site of the Faculty of Chemistry under the heading “Mobilidade de estudantes” (Incoming Students - Courses) we offer a description of all subjects (Note: Some courses are taught in first semester, second semester or on an annual basis).
+In the web site of the Faculty of Chemistry under the heading “Incoming Students” we offer a description of all subjects (Note: Some courses are taught in first semester, second semester or on an annual basis).
 You will also find in the web site of the Faculty of Chemistry all relevant information about timetables, classrooms and exam dates.
 You must bear in mind this information when choosing your subjects.

 It is also possible to follow any course at any faculty in the University of Vigo: Biology, Languages, Sea Studies, etc. You will need to contact your home coordinator and organize your schedule.
 Registration for courses in other faculties may also be carried out in our faculty.

-The International Relations Office (ORI) offers students linguistic and cultural subjects in both Spanish and Galician.
+The Languages Center offers students linguistic and cultural subjects in both Spanish and Galician.

 You can register your subjects (even those from other faculties) at our Students Administrative Office (Negociado de Alumnos).